 (5) A retail shop shall be regarded as a filling station if the whole or part of the business of the retail shop constitutes the sale of fuel and for the purposes of this Part any pump or contrivance in a filling station for supplying fuel is deemed to be included in the filling station.

 [Section 10 amended by No. 1 of 1991 s.
-6 and 14.]
+6 and 14; No. 47 of 2006 s.
+6.]

 11. Issue and cancellation of certificates for small retail shops and special retail shops